Q: Are Yellow Buses safe?

 A verbal warning will first be issued to the student by the driver and documented with the operations manager at Marin Transit.
 If the student continues to misbehave, then an Incident Report Form will be filed and the parents will be informed.

-As of Monday, November 7, bus drivers will have citation forms on the bus.
+All bus drivers will have citation forms on the bus.
 Citations will be used as a tool by the bus drivers to maintain a safe environment on the buses for all students.
 The issuance of citations will be managed in partnership with Principals at each of the schools.

 Q: Can my child's bus pass be taken away?

 Yes.
 If a child does not respond to the progressive discipline assigned, a child's pass may be suspended or revoked without refund.

 Q: Are parents financially responsible for vandalism?